 - salt to taste

-Heat oil in saucepan, add drained rice and saute until rice is toasted and lightly browned.
+Heat oil in a saucepan, add drained rice and saute until rice is toasted and lightly browned.
 Add water or broth, bring to a simmer.
 Cover and simmer 15 minutes or according to the package directions.

 Remove from heat and place a clean towel over the pan, then replace the lid.
 Let sit for 10 minutes.
 Fluff with a fork before serving and garnish as desired.

 from the kitchen of www.frugalhausfrau.com